-The members of the Audit & Risk Committee are Christopher Hill (Chair), T. Sean Harvey, and Letha McLachlan.
-All members of the Audit & Risk Committee are "independent" and all members of the Audit & Risk Committee are considered "financially literate" (as such terms are defined in NI 52-110).
+The members of the Audit Committee are Christopher Hill (Chair), T. Sean Harvey, and Letha McLachlan.
+All members of the Audit Committee are "independent" and all members of the Audit Committee are considered "financially literate" (within the meaning of NI 52-110).